DataDog/documentation/content/en/tests/setup/ruby.md

 ## Instrumenting your tests

-Follow these steps if your CI Provider is not supported for auto-instrumentation (see above).
+Follow these steps if your CI Provider is not supported for auto-instrumentation (see [Configuring reporting method](#configuring-reporting-method)).

 1. Set the following environment variables to configure the tracer: